National Theatre, Czech Republic - Things to Do in National Theatre

 Top Things to Do in National Theatre

-National Theatre evening performance
+National Theatre performance

-Café Slavia morning coffee
+Café Slavia people-watching

 Getting There